matt-seb-ho/matt-seb-ho.github.io/content/_index.md

 >}}

 ### Research Interests
-I'm broadly interested in LLM reasoning.
+My research interests broadly lie in LLM reasoning.
 I study methods for improving and evaluating LLMs' reasoning capabilities towards the ultimate goal of developing systems to assist human experts to solve frontier problems in math, science, and engineering.
 I am particularly interested in self-improving techniques and meta-learning methods that allow models to efficiently acquire new skills and learn useful abstractions on the fly.